rzane/upload/README.md

 # Get the URL for the upload
 url = Upload.get_url(upload)

-# Get the URL for the upload
+# Get a signed URL for the upload
 {:ok, signed_url} = Upload.get_signed_url(upload)
 ```